-From the biggest live sporting matchups and events like the Oscars and Grammys to super-popular shows like “Young Sheldon” and the “One Chicago” franchise, the list of things you can watch in high-def without a subscription is astounding.
+From the biggest live sporting matchups and events like the Oscars and Grammys to super-popular shows like “Young Sheldon” and the “One Chicago” franchise, the list of things you can watch via over-the-air (OTA) TV is astounding.
 And that’s not even to mention important programming like your local news broadcasts and the eye-opening content PBS airs on a nightly basis.

 How Free OTA TV And Streaming Subscriptions Can Work Together